Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

+As a second application of the DyEnKIM we consider the problem of quantifying the contribution to stock price changes due to exogenous events (e.g. news, announcements) and to endogenous feedbacks.
+A vast literature \cite{filimonov2012quantifying,filimonov2015apparent,hardiman2013critical,hardiman2014branching,rambaldi2015modeling,rambaldi2018detection,wheatley2019endo} has tackled this point, but almost invariably this has been done by assuming that the relation between price and external drivers, as well as those driving the internal feedback, is constant in time.
+The DyEnKIM allows us to test this hypothesis, by considering time varying parameters whose dynamic can be filtered from data.
+Understanding the role of exogenous or endogenous drivers in market volatility is very important, also to devise possible policy measures able to avoid their occurrences and DyEnKIM, being able to identify them in real time, could provide valuable tools for market monitoring.

-In another application to a stock prices dataset, we analyze two events that caused turmoil in the stock markets at the intraday level as an example application of our second kind of score-driven Kinetic Ising Model, the Dynamic Endogeneity KIM (DyEKIM).
-The two events we choose to analyze are the Flash Crash of May 6, 2010 and the Federal Open Market Committee announcement of July 31, 2019.
-The Flash Crash marked a historic event for electronic markets, when a seemingly unjustifiable sudden drop in the price of E-mini S\&P 500 futures contracts caused all major stock indices to plummet in a matter of a few minutes, including the biggest to date one-day point decline for the Dow Jones Industrial Average and an overall loss of over $5\%$ value across markets.
-The markets then stabilized and recovered most of the losses when circuit breakers came into place in the original venue (the Chicago Mercantile Exchange) \cite{securities2010findings}.
-Multiple explanations of what happened have been offered by a large number of academics, regulators and practitioners: CFTC-SEC officials initially attributed responsibility to a ``fat-finger trade" by a mutual fund unloading its inventory through an unsophisticated sell algorithm, triggering a liquidity crisis in the futures and stock markets.
+For this application we focus on two events that caused huge turmoil in the stock markets at the intraday level.
+The first one is the May 6, 2010 Flash Crash, when a seemingly unjustifiable sudden drop in the price of E-mini S\&P 500 futures contracts caused all major stock indices to plummet in a matter of a few minutes, recovering most of the lost value when circuit breakers came into place.
+Multiple explanations of what happened have been offered by a large number of academics, regulators and practitioners: responsibility has been attributed to careless algorithmic trading \cite{securities2010findings}, deteriorated market liquidity which quickly vanished when price volatility increased \cite{easley2011microstructure}, market fragmentation \cite{madhavan2012exchange, menkveld2019flash}, predatory trading strategies by high-frequency traders \cite{kirilenko2017flash, aquilina2020quantifying}.